 Indirect Effects Stormwater Runoff Analytical Method

 On April 14, 2011, WSDOT, FHWA, NOAA Fisheries , USFWS and WSDOT signed a MOA committing these four agencies to use the Indirect Effects Stormwater Runoff Analytical Method in consultations which have development identified as in indirect effect of a transportation project.
-This analytical method is intended to evaluate water quality impacts associated with stormwater runoff from development identified as an indirect effect of transportation projects The method serves as an addition to the guidance issued on June 17, 2009 titled Endangered Species Act (ESA), Transportation and Development; Assessing Indirect Effects in Biological Assessments.
-All WSDOT BAs submitted after June 14, 2011 and all Local agency projects submitted after October 14, 2011 are required to use this method for analyzing the water quality impacts associated with stormwater runoff associated with development identified as an indirect effect of transportation projects.
+This analytical method is intended to evaluate water quality impacts associated with stormwater runoff from development identified as an indirect effect of transportation projects.

-The tables below provide summary information on marine mammal, fish, and marbled murrelet injury and disturbance thresholds for impact pile driving, and estimated auditory bandwidths (estimated hearing frequency ranges) for marine mammals and fish.
+The tables below provide summary information on marine mammal, fish, and marbled murrelet injury and disturbance thresholds for impulsive and continuous underwater sound, and estimated auditory bandwidths (estimated hearing frequency ranges) for marine mammals and fish.

-USFWS has created an excel spreadsheet calculator that assists in determining when and to what distance sound pressure levels generated by impact pile driving projects exceed the thresholds.
+USFWS has created an excel spreadsheet that assists in calculating distances to thresholds.

 Pile Driving Information